Helpful Gardening Tips

 The Swamp Rose (Rosa Palustris)

-Rosa Pakustris- Swamp Rose, is a member of the rose family that grows in marshy, acidic ground.
+Rosa Palustris- Swamp Rose, is a member of the rose family that grows in marshy, acidic ground.
 It becomes best with full sun, and it will survive seasonal flooding and some standing water.
 The swamp rose can be found over a wide range of North America, from Nova Scotia and Minnesota to Florida.
 Its habitats include swamps, bogs, marshes, and ditches, preferably those with acidic peat, sand, or muck.

 The swamp rose often grows in bald cypress swamps, where it sprouts on the cypress knees